 - If you’re a nature lover then you will be in heaven.
 You can spend hours walking the Tropical Jungle Trails, exploring the Orchid Museum and just taking in the native flora and fauna all around you.

-- You love the water?
-There’s plenty of water based activities to keep you cool and refreshed.
+- Do you love the water?
+There are plenty of water-based activities to keep you cool and refreshed.
 Snorkel or float along the Underground Rivers, take a boat ride down Paradise River, try out Snuba or play on the beaches of the Aquatic Paradise.

 - There are plenty of restaurants and bars scattered throughout the park so you will never go hungry or thirsty.
-You even have your choice of eating inside a full service restaurant or buffet or sitting on the beach under a palapa with some tacos and margeritas.
+You even have your choice of eating inside a full-service restaurant or buffet or sitting on the beach under a palapa with some tacos and margaritas.